CloudCannon/cloudcannon-suite/src/collections/_i18n/configuration.md

     use: Sets the folder to output the source json file from i18n:generate.
   - key: i18n.legacy\_path
     use: Sets the folder to transfer legacy locale files with `i18n:legacy-transfer`.
+  - key: i18n.source_version
+    use: What version should be expected and generated for `i18n/source.json`.
+  - key: i18n.source_delimeter
+    use: What character should be used to format the json in `i18n:generate`.
   - key: serve.port
     use: Specifies the port to serve the built site from.
 ---